Nutlope/llamacoder/README.md

 </a>

 <p align="center">
-  An open source Claude Artifacts – generate small apps with one prompt.
+  An open source Claude Artifacts – a React engine that generates small React apps with just one prompt.
 Powered by Llama 3 405B & Together.ai.
 </p>

 ## Tech stack